FrankShi9/Basic-Image-Processing/README.md

 ## Description

-Code for basic image processing exercise from Computer Vision course, many functions and ideas can be used for similar tasks.
+Code for basic image processing exercise from Computer Vision course with example input and output images, many functions and ideas can be used for similar tasks.

 ## Getting Started